How to Make Plots

 Note

 Not every data types have support for off-axis slices yet.
-Currently, this operation is supported for grid based data with cartesian geometry.
-In some cases (like SPH data) an off-axis projection over a thin region might be used instead.
+Currently, this operation is supported for grid based and SPH data with cartesian geometry.
+In some cases an off-axis projection over a thin region might be used instead.

 Projection Plots